rylarson/tao-chef-talk/index.md

 Note:
    * I cannot begin to think how much time Tripwire has spent installing operating systems for testing
    * We are paying really smart engineers lots of money to install software, that is insane!
-   * Duplicated (or triplicated) work
-      * Developers create environments to test their changes
-      * QA creates more environments to test changes
-   * Wasted time for non bugs because of environmental variance (java version)
+   * Wasted time for non bugs because of environmental variance (i.e. java version)

 --page-break--